Badrul Khan: Writing

 Khan writes a syndicated column for Educational Technology magazine entitled "Interviews with Badrul Khan", for which he interviews leaders around the world who have implemented e-learning in their regions or institutions.

 Professional experience

-He was the founding Director of the Educational Technology Leadership graduate cohort program in Alexandria and served as Professor at The George Washington University.
-He also served as the founding Director and Professor of the Educational Technology (ET) graduate program at the University of Texas Brownsville.
-He served as an Instructional Developer and Evaluation Specialist at the School of Medicine at Indiana University, Indianapolis.
-He is the Founder and President of McWeadon Education (a professional development institution).
+He was the founding director of the Educational Technology Leadership graduate cohort program in Alexandria and served as professor at The George Washington University.
+He also served as the founding director and professor of the Educational Technology (ET) graduate program at the University of Texas Brownsville.
+He served as an Instructional Developer and evaluation specialist at the Indiana University School of Medicine, Indianapolis.
+He is the founder and president of McWeadon Education (a professional development institution).

 Education and childhood

-He received a B.A. in Chemistry and a Ph.D. in Instructional Systems Technology from Indiana University, Bloomington, IN, USA.
+He received a B.A. in chemistry and a Ph.D. in instructional systems technology from Indiana University Bloomington, Indiana.

 Badrul Huda Khan was born and grew up in Chittagong, Bangladesh in the 1970s.
 His father's name is Lokman Khan Sherwani and mother's name is Shabnom Khanam Sherwani.